Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Results and Discussion

-\subsection{The effect of boundary conditions within the H-GenEO eigenproblem}
+\subsection{The Effect of Boundary Conditions within the H-GenEO Eigenproblem}

 We now consider the choice of boundary conditions within H-GenEO in light of the fact that, for wave propagation problems, impedance conditions can often prove more practical within overlapping Schwarz methods.
 To this end, we consider the H-GenEO eigenproblem where the Neumann boundary condition is replaced by an impedance condition instead (i.e., the Robin condition in \eqref{ORASLocalRobinBC}).
 Results for this impedance-H-GenEO method are given in Table~\ref{Table:ImpedanceH-GenEO} for the homogeneous problem with uniform square subdomains.
-We see that, while the use of this eigenproblem retains the $k$-independent behaviour of H-GenEO, it lacks scalability as we increase the number of subdomains $N$.
+We see that, while the use of this eigenproblem retains the good behaviour of H-GenEO as $k$ increases, it lacks scalability as we increase the number of subdomains $N$.
+We note that the size of the coarse space is very similar to that when the standard Neumann condition is used (a direct comparison can be made for $k=73.8$ with results in Table~\ref{Table:DtNandH-GenEO_Scalability}) and so this is not simply an artefact of a smaller coarse space.
 This shows that the Neumann condition within the eigenproblem is an important aspect of H-GenEO.